Why the Zoom record button is missing when you're a guest

 - It's a customer relationship where probing about their setup feels intrusive

-- The link arrived right before the meeting, leaving no time to align
+- The link landed in your calendar right before the call, with no time to coordinate

 For those cases, you need a fallback that doesn't depend on the host at all.

-Recording on your own Mac sidesteps the host's permissions and even the other organization's policies.
+Recording on your own Mac sidesteps the host's permissions and, frankly, even the other organization's policies.
 It's the most universal answer.

-With that as the baseline, there are two main approaches on Mac.
+With that as the baseline, two real approaches on Mac.

 QuickTime Player's built-in screen recording